Anonymous-MuSK/MuSK/README.md

 Given a trained deep Graph Convolution Network (GCN), how can we effectively compress it into a compact network without significant loss of accuracy?
 Though many deep GCN models improved their performance by considering multi-hop features in graphs, it is difficult to use them in environments having limited computing resources such as mobile or embedded systems.
 Therefore, it is important to compress large GCN models into a compact GCN model.
 Knowledge Distillation (KD) is an actively pursued area of research to learn a compressed student model from a teacher model.
 However, existing KD methods do not preserve the multi-hop aggregation of deep GCN models.
 We propose MuSK, a novel approach for compressing deep GCNs through distilling the knowledge of the aggregation from multi-staged GCN layers as well as task prediction.
 MuSK compresses the deep teacher layers without losing the concept of multi-hop feature aggregation process with a single effective layer in the student.
 Extensive experiments show that MuSK achieves state-of-the-art performance among other KD based methods while requiring up to 11.4× fewer parameters than the teacher.

+## Overview
+/Users/hony/Desktop/OVERVIEW.pdf
+1. #### Preserving Multi-hop Feature Aggregation: MuSK preserves the feature aggregation procedure of deep GCN layers of the teacher in a single effective GCN layer of a student.
+2. #### Distilling Knowledge from Trained Deep GCNs: MuSK distills the last hidden embeddings after K-hop aggregations of the teacher into the student.
+This distillation guides the student to follow the teacher’s behavior more carefully.
+3. #### Distilling Knowledge of Predictions: The distillation of task prediction guides the student to obtain similar predictive outputs as the teacher.

 ## Code Description
 - src/citation/model.py: Model architecture of GCNII
-- src/citation/process.py: Utility functions used on training
+- src/citation/process.py: Processing functions used on training
 - src/citation/utils.py: Utility functions for GCNII
 - src/citation/student_train.py: Trains a student GCNII model
 - src/citation/teacher_train.py: Trains a teacher GCNII model
 - src/citation/teacher: Pre-trained teacher model path
 - src/citation/student: Student model path
 - src/ogbn-proteins/model.py: Model architecture of GEN
-- src/ogbn-proteins/utils.py: utility functions for GEN
+- src/ogbn-proteins/utils.py: Utility functions for GEN
 - src/ogbn-proteins/student_train.py: Trains a student GEN model
 - src/ogbn-proteins/teacher_train.py: Trains a teacher GEN model
 - src/ogbn-proteins/student: Pre-trained teacher model path
 - src/ogbn-proteins/teacher: Student model path

 ## Citation dataset